Anteru/kyla/doc/source/index.rst

 --------------------

 A source package consists of two parts: The package index and the data.
 The package index is simply a list of (SHA512, offset) to each entry in the package.
 The data is a list of (Header, Compressed-Data) chunks.

+API
+---

+The installation is started by instatiating a ``KylaInstallationPackage``.
+Next, features have to be queried and selected.
+Before the installation can be started, the installation environment must be populated by setting properties.
+At least, the following properties must be set:

+* ``TargetDirectory``: A string property which describes the target directory.

+Optionally, the following properties can be set:

+* ``StagingDirectory``: The staging directory.
+This directory will be used while the installation is prepared.
+It should be placed on the same drive/partition as the ``TargetDirectory``.
+* ``SourcePackageDirectory``: Path to the source packages.